-Command Flag - Individual cars
+Command Flag - Individual Car

+- 1. Furled (Rolled-Up)

-Furled (Rolled-Up) If pointed at you in a "rolled-up" condition it is a warning that you have done something wrong and will be called in if you do it again
+- If pointed at you it is a warning

+- You will be called in if you do it again

-Open
+2. Open

-Return to Pits (Mandatory) - someone will be there to discuss any possible infraction with you.

-The Black Flag Station is usually located in the HOT PIT area.
+- Return to Pits (Mandatory) someone will be there to discuss the reason for the flag - The Black Flag Station is usually located in the HOT PIT area

-This flag will be acknowledged to the Flagging Official with a wave so they know that you have seen it.
+NOTE: Acknowledge this flag with a wave to the Flagging Official so they know that you have seen it